Venue List

 EH1 1HT

 24With nine outstanding performance theatres and a stunning large bar and event space, Patter House continues to be a must-visit venue for festival goers.
-This fabulously pink venue hub hosts an eclectic programme of live shows across all genres including a late-night programme in the Patter Bar, with events running early until late.501093
+This fabulously pink venue hub hosts an eclectic programme of live shows across all genres including a late-night programme in the Patter Bar, with events running early until late.901907

-Gilded Balloon Teviot0131 622 6552Teviot Row House
+Gilded Balloon Teviot0131 622 6552Teviot

 EH8 9AJ